iximiuz/awesome-container-tinkering/IMAGES.md

 <a href="https://github.com/GoogleContainerTools/jib">Jib</a> - "Build container images for your Java applications."

+### Packer

+<a href="https://github.com/hashicorp/packer">Packer</a> - "A tool for creating identical machine images for multiple platforms from a single source configuration."
+Packer is primarily focused on producing virtual machine images but it also allows building Docker, LXC, and LXD images using a similar to VM-provisioning procedure (read, by putting shell commands into a HCL file).

 ### apko

 <a href="https://github.com/chainguard-dev/apko">apko</a> - "Build OCI images using APK directly without Dockerfile."